AhnafNabil/poridhi.io.intern/kubernetes-the-hard-way/lab-4/README.md

 sudo systemctl start etcd
 ```

-> Remember to run the above commands on each controller node: `controller-0`, `controller-1`.
+> Important: Remember to run the above commands on each controller node: `controller-0`, `controller-1`.

-## Verification
+## Verify the etcd Cluster

-List the etcd cluster members:
+Once the etcd service is running on both nodes, verify the cluster status by listing the cluster members:

 ```sh
 sudo ETCDCTL_API=3 etcdctl member list \